bavc/qctools/docs/how_to_use.md

 *   `CTRL+,` (Mac: `command+,`) - Jump to previous comment frame
 *   `CTRL+.` (Mac: `command+.`) - Jump to next comment frame
 *   `CTRL+C` (Mac: `command+C`) - Copy the current timestamp to the clipboard

+## Bar or Graph Charts {#bar}

+On the right-hand side, users have the ability to toggle between the default graph view and the bar view.
+Settings may be configured using the "gear" icon to the right of the toggle button.

+* y = y value of chart
+* yMax = (plot max - plot min) / 2
+* pow2 = pow2(exponent)
+* pow = pow(base, exponent)

+To set multiple conditions on one line, use the double-ampersand (`&&`) between conditions.

+Settings can also be configured to hide spikes caused by scene cuts.

 ## Playback and Visual Analysis {#playback}